Featured Posts

 Other tools help your sales representatives build a convincing business case to take to the financial decision makers.
 Whatever the situation, here are four steps to help you fill your value selling toolbox.

-1. Defining the Problem with an Assessment Tool
+1. Define the Problem with an Assessment Tool

 The first step to solving any problem is to define it.
 The buyer understands there is an obstacle holding the business back from success but needs help narrowing down what the problem is.